micheledinelli/micheledinelli/README.md

 # <div align=center>Hello, I'm Michele 😄</div>

-I'm 23 years old graduated in computer science at the university of Bologna.

-Currently working @Cineca as Backend Software developer.

-I love learning and challenging myself with new technologies and languages!
+I'm 23 years old tech enthusiast.
+I got my bachelor degree in 2022 Computer Science for Managament in Bologna, and now I'm a master degree student in Computer science in Bologna.
+I worked @Cineca for 1 year as backend developer and now I'm full time on the university.

 Use